ttop32/JMTrans/README.md

 # Workflow
 - use gallery-dl to get managa from url
 - do text segmentation from manga image using SickZil
+- use opencv to crop text image based on text segmentation results
 - get text from image using pytesseract ocr and nhocr
 - translating using googletrans
 - use pil to place translated text